herrevilkitten/holiday-in-ten-towns/Session_0.md

 * Rangar went to the Northlook in order to find work.
 He has some reputation already and most people have an opinion.
 He got "the usual" but made it a double.
 * Jerod ordered heated mead.
 * Jenna charmingly asked Scramshacks for help in getting information about Auril.
 He did not respond in the most positive way, but he did direct her to some wizards from [Luskan](Places.md#Luskan).
 * RJ was warned not be outside after "dark dark."
-There have been some murders.
+There have been some [murders](Hooks.md#The_Murders).
 * After booking rooms, Scramshacks mentioned Old Bitey and Jerod asked for more information.
 After Jerod tried touch it, it began to sing.
-* Jenna sat silently in  corner and spied on the people nearby, who were talking about the [murders](Hooks.md#The_Murders).
+* Jenna sat silently in  corner and spied on the people nearby, who were talking about the murders.
+* RJ sidled up to an old shield dwarf, who talked to him about the murders, in a nonsensical but endearing way.
+She's noticed the murders happen around the new moon.
+That's also when the town does the Lottery.
+Bryn Shander (and a couple of other towns) began sacrificing people to Auril.
+Since the town started doing it, things _have_ improved.